-Are you searching for post partum depression treatment and post partum depression causes?
-There are several post partum depression causes for postpartum depression.
+Are you searching for post partum depression treatment and causes?
+There are several causes for this type of depression.

-Post partum depression (moderate to severe depression) affects 13% to 15% of new moms from several weeks to several months.
+Post partum depression (moderate to severe depression) affects 13% to 15% of new moms with duration ranging from several weeks to several months.

 The mild form of postpartum “blues” seem to affect 50% to 80% of women within days or weeks after giving birth.